strimzi/proposals/081-unregistration-of-KRaft-nodes.md

 Strimzi currently doesn't support the node unregistration.
 This has two main reasons:
-* Apache Kafka did not bother to properly document this process and we found out about it only by coincidence.
+* Apache Kafka did not properly document this process and we found out about it only by coincidence.
 * Apache Kafka has only limited support for unregistering nodes.
   While the Kafka Admin API supports unregistration of the nodes, it does not let you list the registered nodes.
   So you do not know what nodes should be unregistered.